Fulton Center: Sky Reflector-Net

-Sky Reflector-Net, which was commissioned as part of MTA Arts & Design program, was installed in 2014 in the Fulton Center transit hub.
-Located at the center of the oculus, the Sky Reflector-Net uses hundreds of aluminum mirrors to provide natural sunlight from a 53 ft skylight to an underground area as much as four stories deep.
+Sky Reflector-Net, which was commissioned as part of MTA Arts & Design program, is located in the Fulton Building.
+Located at the center of the oculus, the Sky Reflector-Net uses 952 mirrors slanting southeastward, providing natural sunlight from a 53 ft skylight to an underground area as much as four stories deep.
 The skylight contains 88 glass blades, which divert sunlight into the center of the building at certain times of the day throughout the year.
-The last intentional skylight in the New York City Subway system was in the original City Hall station, which closed in 1945.
+It was installed in 2014; prior to that, the last intentional skylight in the New York City Subway system was in the original City Hall station, which closed in 1945.

 Retail space

 Billed by MTA officials as New York's "Next Great Public Space", the Fulton Building was designed with a strong focus on retail, with more than 30,000 ft2 of retail space as part of the Westfield World Trade Center shopping mall.
 Retail stores are featured on concourse level "C2" (the same level as the IND Mezzanine), concourse level "C1M" (the same level as the Lexington Avenue Line platforms), and the ground floor.
 In addition, the MTA presentation at the stakeholders' meeting in October 2011 indicates the plausible presence for market cafes on the ground floor, "destination restaurants and bars" on the second floor and an anchor-branded tenant on the third and top floor of the building.

 The addition of retail space was an impetus for the May 2012 name change from "Fulton Street Transit Center" to a simpler "Fulton Center" to attract leases.
 The MTA looked to private companies to manage the retail section of the Fulton Center, attempting to change it to a shopping destination, as well as a transit center.
 The retail spaces are intended to provide additional revenue for the MTA in the form of real estate.

 In July 2012, the MTA made a motion to seek proposals from various companies for a master lease for 65,000 square feet of retail and commercial space.
 This space includes the Corbin Building, and the Dey Street Passageway and headhouse.
 The MTA made a Requests for Proposals (RFP) on August 2, 2012.
 Proposals were by November 2, 2012.
 According to the MTA's RFP, the main building is called the "Fulton Building" to disambiguate from other related structures, such as the Corbin Building.